-Missing Children (In accordance with our Missing Child Policy and Early Years Policy).
+Children Absent from Education (In accordance with our Absent Child Policy and Early Years Policy).

 The safety and security of the children in our care at North West London Jewish Day School are paramount.
 Every care is taken to ensure that the children are accounted for at all times when they are in our care.
 A child absent from education can be an indicator of a range of safeguarding possibilities.
 This may include abuse and neglect and be an indicator of mental health issues.
-Staff are aware of the school's Missing Child procedures.
+Staff are aware of the school's Absent Child procedures.
 The school monitors attendance and punctuality rigorously and all concerns are followed up.